Nuttymoon/nifi-hive3streaming-fixed/README.md

    ```
    git clone https://github.com/Nuttymoon/nifi-hive3streaming-fixed.git
    ```
-2. Edit the `bundle/pom.xml` to match your cluster versions:
+2. Edit the `bundle/pom.xml` to match your cluster versions (this is for HDP 3.0.1):
    ```xml
     <properties>
         <hive3.version>3.1.0</hive3.version>